 In addition to the participation of the public concerned within the meaning of the Aarhus Convention, the Czech law under which decisions are made in environmental matters also regulates the wide participation of municipalities.
-The municipalities concerned may become participants in the subsequent proceedings after the EIA and they are also participants of other procedures (the Building Act, the Nature and Landscape Protection Act, water law proceedings, IPPC proceedings).
+The municipalities concerned may become participants in the follow-upsubsequent proceedings after the EIA_and; by law_they are also_participants_of selectedother procedures (the Building Act, in zoning proceedings, proceedings for the issuance of an integrated permit, proceedings_under the Nature and Landscape Protection Act, or water law proceedings, IPPC proceedings) (see above).

 The scope of activities listed in Annex I to the Convention overlaps primarily with the scope of activities that, according to Czech legislation, are mandatory in the process of environmental impact assessment (EIA process).
-The EIA Act regulates the range of activities that require impact assessment by distinguishing between the category of projects that always require impact assessment and those that require a screening procedure.
-Projects that correspond in nature to the defined categories but do not meet the limit values are not assessed, except for so-called sub-limit projects that reach at least 25% of the relevant limit value and are located in a specially protected area or a protection zone under the Nature and Landscape Protection Act.
+The EIA Act regulates the range of activities that require impact assessment by distinguishing between the category of projects that always require impact assessment and those that require an investigation screening procedure.
+Projects that correspond in nature to the defined categories but do not meet the limit values are not assessed, except for so-called sub-limit projects that reach at least 25% of the relevant limit value, and are located in a specially protected area or a protection zone under the Nature and Landscape Protection Act, and the competent authority determines that they be subject to an investigation procedure.
 Protected areas include large (national parks, protected landscape areas) and small (national nature reserves, nature reserves, national natural monuments, natural monuments) areas.

-Czech courts constantly emphasize the ban on the so-called piecemeal approach in order to avoid the exclusion of projects from the EIA process - and to avoid public participation in decision-making as a result (Supreme Administrative Court judgments of 6 August 2009, No. 9 As 88 / 2008-301 of 18 / 2014-31, No. 2 As 119 / 2014-31, of 13 / 2018-31, No. 6 As 139 / 2017-73).
+Czech courts constantly emphasize the ban on the so-called piecemeal approach in order to avoid the exclusion of projects from the EIA process - and to avoid public participation in decision-making as a result (Supreme Administrative Court judgments of 6 August 2009, No. 9 As 88 / 2008-301 of 18 September 2014, No. 2 As 119 / 2014-31, of 13 December 2018, No. 6 As 139 / 2017-73).

-Projects for which a significant negative impact on the object of protection or the integrity of sites of European significance or bird sites (i.e. a site in the Natura 2000 network) cannot be ruled out are also subject to the screening procedure in the EIA process.
+Projects for which a significant negative impact on the object of protection or the integrity of sites of European significance or bird sites (i.e. a site in the Natura 2000 network) on a site in the Natura 2000 system cannot be ruled out are also subject to the investigation screening procedure in the EIA process.
 These projects are not limited in any way by their nature or scope.
-Therefore, in accordance with the case law of the Court of Justice of the European Union, the Czech courts conclude that these can also be projects not listed in the Annex to the EIA Directive (2011/92/EU).
+Therefore, in accordance with the case law of the Court of Justice of the European Union, the Czech courts conclude that these can also be projects not listed in the Annex to the EIA Directive (2011/92-/-EU).
 These are, for example, the marking of hiking trails (Supreme Administrative Court judgment of 18 December 2015, No. 2 As 49 / 2013-109) or the use of biocidal products (Supreme Administrative Court judgment of 13 August 2014, No. 3 As 75 / 2013-112), which corresponds to the special definition of the projects enshrined in Section 3 a) point 2 of the EIA Act.
-According to the Czech courts, an assessment in the Natura 2000 network is also required for projects that are located outside the affected sites if a significant negative impact of these projects on these sites cannot be excluded.
-The assessment of the effects of project on a Natura 2000 site is carried out in the same way as the EIA, but with a narrower, more consistent focus on the site in question.
-The public concerned may dispute the specific conclusions of the assessment in subsequent proceedings.
+According to the Czech courts, an assessment in the Natura 2000 system network is also required for projects that are located outside the affected sites if a significant negative impact of these projects on these sites cannot be excluded.
+The assessment of the effects of project on a Natura 2000 protected site is carried out in the same way as the EIA, but with a narrower, more consistent focus on the site in question.
+The public concerned may thus dispute the specific conclusions of the assessment in follow-upsubsequent proceedings.